 Full disclosure: My period gets weird when I exercise.
-Just looking at my Mind-Body app gives me period-like cramps.
+It seems like just looking at my Mind-Body app gives me period-like cramps.
 Mid-cycle, around when I’m supposed to be ovulating, I get all the PMS symptoms (simultaneously) when I do a class.
+Exercise seems to make my cramps worse!
 And then when I’m actually on my period and I hit the gym, bloating, cramping, moodiness all disappear about 15 minutes in.
-Exercise seems to make my cramps worse!
 How periods and exercise affect the body a topic that’s close to me – because I experience it every damn day.
 Well, not technically, but for most of my cycle, so it feels like every damn day nonetheless.

 Does exercise relieve period symptoms?